hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-world.md

 - The CRUD query `select id, name from employee where id = 123081` was run and returned 1 row.
 - The LiveSQL query returned 3 rows using the correct search criteria and ordering.

 That's it!
 You just generated the persistence code from the database and ran an app using it.

-Later on, when the database suffers changes (it will), you can just rerun the generation step to apply the changes of columns, tables, views, etc. to the persistence code automatically.
+Later on, when the database suffers changes &mdash; it will, believe me &mdash; you can just rerun the generation step to retrieve any changes of columns, tables, views, etc. and to apply them automatically to the persistence layer.